-Banks in Vietnam usually have 2 approaches to Digital Transformation: (1) digitizing existing banking components, and (2) digitizing existing components, and at the same time introducing separate, digital-only banks.
+Vietam's banks usually have 2 approaches to Digital Transformation: (1) only digitizing existing banking components, and (2) digitizing existing components, and at the same time introducing separate fintech subsidiaries.

-In banks, existing banking components refer to business segments, internal processes (robotic process automation, data warehousing, artificial intelligence), and front-end channels (such as mobile banking, electronic Know-your-Customer (eKYC), QR code payment, virtual assistants/chatbots, and 24/7 call centers.
+In banks, existing banking components refer to business segments, internal processes (Robotic Process Automation, Data Warehousing, AI/ML), and front-end channels (such as mobile banking, electronic Know-your-Customer (eKYC), QR code payment, virtual assistants/chatbots, and 24/7 call centers.

 Meanwhile, digital-only banks are banks that operate exclusively on digital platforms: smartphones, tablets, desktops, and the Internet.
 They have a hyper-focus on personalization and Customer Experience.
 Timo by VPBank is a prime example.

 A booming economy and favorable demography

 Vietnam is going through many major economic and demographic changes.
 These changes in the economy and demography are also the key factors that facilitate Digital Banking.

-As for the economy, Vietnam's GDP is expected to grow by 6.5%, which is among the fastest.
+As for the economy, Vietnam's GDP is expected to grow by 6.5%, which is among the world's fastest.
 One other forecast stated that the GPD per capita (per citizen) will skyrocket to the range from $4,700 - $5,000 in 2025.
 As citizens earn more income, their demand for digital services and products will grow accordingly.